inscrib3/flux-indexer/README.md

 Duplicate `.env.example` and rename to `.env`.

-Update environment variables expecially Quick Node instance `BITCOIN_NODE_URL`.
+Update environment variables expecially Fractal Node instance `BITCOIN_NODE_URL`.

 Run the following command to start the indexer locally using docker